 In Key Colony Beach, this local rule applies during the four days preceding sport season and continues until 10 days have elapsed after the opening of regular season.

-In unincorporated areas of Monroe County, Layton, Islamorada and Key West this local rule applies during the three days preceding sport season, the entirety of sport season and the first five days of regular season.
+In unincorporated areas of Monroe County and in Key West this local rule applies during the three days preceding sport season, the entirety of sport season and the first five days of regular season.

 Certain Florida Keys National Marine Sanctuary zones called Sanctuary Preservation Areas, Ecological Reserves and Special-use Research Only Areas are CLOSED YEAR-ROUND for harvesting and are NO-TAKE ZONES.
 These areas are marked by yellow boundary buoys.
 New Coral Reef Protection Areas within Biscayne National Park went into effect in 2020, closing all harvest of lobster in five areas.
 Visit https://myfwc.com/fishing/saltwater/recreational/bnp